 The picture below is a diagrammatic representation of what a human being is comprised of.

-Seven Negative planes of existence: These are planes of existence occupied mostly by subtle bodies that have done unrighteous deeds and are engaged in spiritual practice according to the negative path.
+Seven Negative planes of existence: These are occupied mostly by subtle bodies after death that have done unrighteous deeds and are engaged in spiritual practice according to the negative path.
 By negative path, we mean the orientation of spiritual practice is towards attaining spiritual power, e.g. supernatural powers.
 This spiritual power is primarily used to enhance one’s control over others or for negative purposes.
 Thus all subtle bodies that go to any one of the planes of existence of Hell, by virtue of their evil intentions become ghosts.

 Refer to the article on, ‘What is a ghost’?